wjing6/wangjing-home.github.io/index.md

 </table>

 ### PhD candidate
-I'm in the second year of Ph.D. in the Department of Computer Science and Engineering at Shanghai Jiao Tong University (SJTU).
+I'm in the fourth year of Ph.D. in the Department of Computer Science and Engineering at Shanghai Jiao Tong University (SJTU).
 I received the B.Eng. degree in Software Engineering from Northwestern Polytechnical University (NWPU) in 2018.
 Now I'm working in [Sustainable Architectures and Infrastructure Laboratory (SAIL)](http://202.120.38.37/sail/index.html) in [Emerging Parallel Computing Center (EPCC)](http://epcc.sjtu.edu.cn).
 My supervisor is Minyi Guo and my coadvisor is Prof. Chao Li.

 My Curriculum vitae is [CV](http://wangjing-home.github.io/CV.pdf).